DockYard/ember-async-button/README.md

 # DEPRECATED

 This project has been deprecated.

+This addon is no longer actively developed.
 But we do still maintain this addon.

 ## Why is it being deprecated?